-How Do Project Portfolio Management (PPM) Tools Provide a Better ROI?
+How Do PPM Tools Produce a Better ROI?

-Besides executing projects at a granular level, key stakeholders can visualize how projects, programs, and portfolios align with your organizational goals.
+As well as giving you a granular view into every stage of an individual project, a PPM tool allows key stakeholders to visualize how projects, programs and portfolios align with organizational goals.
 This keeps teams focused on the big picture and helps connect project milestones to broader goals.

-As we’ve all learned over the past few years, agility is key to success.
-Anticipating changes and dealing with unanticipated events can be the difference between success and failure in project portfolio management.
-PPM tools provide the ability to quickly assess various scenarios to make mid-course corrections, shift resources, and align projects to evolving strategies.
+As the past few years have demonstrated, agility is key.
+Anticipating changes and dealing with unplanned events can be the difference between growth and stagnation.
+You need to be able to assess scenarios promptly, make mid-course corrections and change direction to meet evolving strategies.

-As obstacles arise in projects or external forces dictate a pivot to new goals, you need project management tools to manage change and adapt quickly.
+As obstacles arise within projects, or external forces dictate a pivot to new goals, the right PPM tool will help you manage that change and help you adapt quickly.

 All of this adds up to better ROI.
 Project portfolio management software keeps things running smoothly to meet your goals.
 It significantly increases the likelihood of finishing projects on time and within budget to provide the greatest return on your investment.